Understanding How TBI Can Affect Your Vision

 Traumatic brain injury (TBI) victims often experience a wide range of physical and sensory effects, including visual disturbances, such as blurred or double vision.
 Some of these symptoms can require ongoing, costly medical care.
-Personal injury attorneys Elizabeth M. Quick and Matthew Quick at Quick Law Group, PLLC, in Kirkland, WA, have been representing victims of brain injuries in the community for over a decade.
+The personal injury attorneys at Quick Law Group, PLLC in Bellevue, WA, have been representing victims of brain injuries in the community for over a decade.
 Our legal team has an in-depth understanding of how TBIs affect your vision and work with specialists to fully calculate the effects on your quality of life.

 Vision Problems Following TBI

 Visual processes are connected to many areas of the brain, making it likely that TBI victims will experience vision-related symptoms.
 Additionally, head injuries can damage the delicate muscles and nerves surrounding the eyes, leading to vision disturbances.